ptbang/django-graphene-auth/docs/installation.md

 Refresh tokens are optional and this package will work with the default token from [Django GraphQL JWT](https://github.com/flavors/django-graphql-jwt).

-Follow the [offitial docs](https://django-graphql-jwt.domake.io/en/latest/refresh_token.html#long-running-refresh-tokens) or simply add the following to your ``settings.py``:
+Follow the [official docs](https://django-graphql-jwt.domake.io/en/latest/refresh_token.html#long-running-refresh-tokens) or simply add the following to your ``settings.py``:

 ```python
 INSTALLED_APPS = [